Prosecutor challenges Florida governor’s right to take cases

 ORLANDO, Fla.
-(AP) — A Florida prosecutor is firing a double-barreled response to Gov. Rick Scott’s efforts to take almost two-dozen criminal cases away from her after she said her office would no longer seek the death penalty.
+(AP) — A Florida prosecutor fired a double-barreled response to Gov. Rick Scott’s efforts to take almost two-dozen criminal cases away from her after she said her office would no longer seek the death penalty.

-State Attorney Aramis Ayala filed a lawsuit Tuesday in federal court, and was filing another one with Florida’s highest court later in the day, challenging Scott’s ability to remove her from death-penalty cases in her district, which covers Orlando and its suburbs.
+State Attorney Aramis Ayala filed lawsuits Tuesday in federal court and with Florida’s highest court, challenging Scott’s ability to remove her from death-penalty cases in her district, which covers Orlando and its suburbs.

-Ayala’s complaint with the Florida Supreme Court will ask the justices to declare her the prosecutor in the cases that were ordered to be taken away from her.
+Ayala’s complaint with the Florida Supreme Court asks the justices to declare her the prosecutor in the cases that were ordered taken away from her.
 If the justices won’t do that immediately, the lawsuit asks them to stop the transfer of cases from her office until the state’s highest court decides whether Scott’s actions were proper or if they violated the state’s constitution.

 Ayala’s federal lawsuit claims Scott’s actions violated the U.S. Constitution by disregarding the choice of Orlando-area voters who picked Ayala during last year’s election.
 The federal lawsuit also said Ayala’s due process rights under the Fourteenth Amendment were violated by the governor’s orders.